← Previous → Next Contents

 XTide*gaspect

-Initial aspect for tide graphs.
+Initial aspect for tide graphs and clocks.

 Default: 1.0